University Assessment Facilitators (UAF) Committee

 - Assure the implementation of the University's assessment plan and to periodically evaluate and revise the University assessment plan.

-- Function as a conduit between the Provost office and the college/unit assessment committees to share information on Assessment of Student Learning at K-State, and issues associated with Board of Regents (KBOR) and Higher Learning Commission (HLC) expectations.
+- Function as a conduit between the Office of Assessment and the programs to share information on Assessment of Student Learning at K-State, and issues associated with Board of Regents (KBOR) program review and Higher Learning Commission (HLC) expectations.

 - Communicate expectations, information, etc. to academic colleges, student affairs units, and institutional divisions from the Provost office.